 Modernising HR Policies

-Positive Dialogue Policy (PDP)
+Positive Dialogue Framework (PDF)

 Acas estimates the cost of workplace conflict per year to UK organisations is £28.5 Billion.
 The equivalent of more than £1000 per employee.

 Conflict and issues are common and can even be healthy.
 If disagreements are handled respectfully, equitably and productively, they can lead to learning, growth and being best versions of ourselves.
-The PDP promises to be fair, kind and honest when resolving disputes or conflicts.
+The PDF promises to be fair, kind and honest when resolving disputes or conflicts.
 It handles matters in a way that demonstrates our concern, makes it happen, and enables us all to perform at our highest level.
-The Positive Dialogue Policy is what we call it.
+The Positive Dialogue Framework is what we call it.

 If everyone involved is willing to listen, learn and find a solution, there are very few issues that can’t be resolved by a decent conversation.
 We will therefore constantly strive to accomplish that because it is far more favourable than following a formal procedure.
-For each difficulty or issue (including attendance, performance, well-being, deterioration of standards, feelings of being unfairly treated etc.), we recommend the use of the Positive Dialogue Policy.
+For each difficulty or issue (including attendance, performance, well-being, deterioration of standards, feelings of being unfairly treated etc.), we recommend the use of the Positive Dialogue Framework.

-The aim of the Positive Dialogue Policy:
+The aim of the Positive Dialogue Framework:

 - Promote early dialogue in disputes.

 - Greater early dialogue remedies – Early Dialogue Conversations, Coaching, Facilitation and Mediation.

 - Reduce the need to follow the formal process route when conflict arises.